-At 31 March 2016, the Council employed 471 people, of which 242 (51.3%) were female and 229 (48.6%) were male.
-Essentially, AVDC has a 50/50 gender profile, which can fluctuate, but as can be seen from the following chart for 2016, generally there were more females in the lower grades and less in the very senior roles.
+At 31 March 2017, the Council employed 439 people, of which 226 (51.5%) were female and 213 (48.5%) were male.
+This is comparative to last year and reflects an even distribution of leavers with the previous 12 months.

+Essentially, AVDC has a 50/50 gender profile, which can fluctuate, but as can be seen from the following chart for 2017, generally there were more females in the most grades (SG2-SG5), and for the first time, more females in the more senior roles (SG6-SG8).
+In early 2018, AVDC will be required to report on Equal Pay within the workplace and this report will go into these numbers in more detail.

-The very high proportion of males at the lowest grade are employed within Recycling and Waste and reflects an inability to attract sufficient females in the roles of Loader and Driver.
+The very high proportion of males at the lowest grade are employed within Recycling and Waste and reflects an inability to attract a sufficient number of females in the roles of Loader and Driver.